leebyron/ecmascript-reverse-iterable/README.md

 ### 7.4.10 CreateCompoundIterator ( iterator1, iterator2 )
-> This existing abstract operation has had 3 new steps added.
+> This existing abstract operation has had 3 new steps added: 7, 8, and 9.

   1. Let *iterator* be ObjectCreate(%IteratorPrototype%, ([[Iterator1]], [[Iterator2]], [[State]], [[IteratorNext]])).
   2. Set *iterator’s* [[Iterator1]] internal slot to *iterator1*.